daudix/daudix.one/content/commissions/index.md

 styles = ["commissions.css"]
 +++

+{% alert(note=true) %}
+This page is still a work in progress.
+Prices/formatting are subject to change at any time.
+{% end %}

 Open slots: <mark>4/4</mark> Small Scale • <mark>2/2</mark> Large Scale.

 Hello and welcome to my commissions page.
 Here you can commission me to do a wide range of designs, including but not limited to: logos, personal websites, motion design, and video editing.